 Alternatively, visit the Facebook page: CGL Stockton Young People’s Recovery Service

-The services are provided by qualified Health Visitors and School Nurses and supported by Nursery Nurses, Youth Workers, Staff Nurses and Support Staff.
+The services are provided by qualified Health Visitors and School Nurses and are supported by Nursery Nurses, Youth Workers, Staff Nurses and Support Staff.

-Harrogate and District NHS Foundation trust deliver the Growing Well, growing Healthy service on behalf of the Public Health team in Stockton-on-Tees.
+Harrogate and District NHS Foundation trust deliver the Growing Well, Growing Healthy service on behalf of the Public Health team in Stockton-on-Tees.